Floor Tile Types for Every Home: The Ultimate Guide

 Cement Floor Tiles: Cement floor tiles, also called encaustic tiles.
 Handcrafted, they exhibit striking colors and patterns.
 They can be great for kitchen floors and patios, offering a rustic yet contemporary look.
 However, they are porous and require regular sealing to maintain their appearance.

 Natural Stone Floor Tiles: Natural stone tiles, including granite, kota, and slate, can offer unparalleled luxury and unique textures.
 These tiles bring an earthy yet sophisticated vibe to bathrooms, kitchens, and living areas.
 While they can be durable, they are expensive and require consistent maintenance to preserve their finish.
-You can also read the blog Kota vs. Tandur Stone: Which fits best for Your Home Personality?
-To know more about natural stone Kota and tandoor floor tiles.

 By Design

 Mosaic Floor Tiles: Mosaic floor tiles are made from small pieces of glass, ceramic, or stone, creating intricate and colorful designs.
 These tiles are excellent for artistic flooring in bathrooms, hallways or kitchens.
-These are highly customizable with their low maintenance requirements and long lifespan.
+These are highly customisable with their low maintenance requirements and long lifespan.

 Moroccan Floor Tiles: Moroccan tiles can bring a sense of rare charm to any space.
 They are known for their vibrant colors and intricate geometric patterns depicting the rich culture of the country.
 They can be perfect for accent floors.
 Their artistic appeal makes them ideal for creating a focal point in the room.